FileZilla

 FileZilla is a free and open-source, cross-platform FTP application, consisting of FileZilla Client and FileZilla Server.
 Clients are available for Windows, Linux, and macOS.
 Both server and client support FTP and FTPS (FTP over SSL/TLS), while the client can in addition connect to SFTP servers.
 FileZilla's source code is hosted on SourceForge.
+Professional editions of both the client and server offer additional features.

 History

 FileZilla was started as a computer science class project in the second week of January 2001 by Tim Kosse and two classmates.

 Before they started to write the code, they discussed under which license they should release it.
 They decided to make FileZilla an open-source project because many FTP clients were already available, and they didn't think that they would sell a single copy if they made FileZilla commercial.
 Since its initial development in 2001, FileZilla has been released under the GNU General Public License (GPL).
 The FileZilla client is currently released under GPL-2.0-or-later, and the server package under AGPL-3.0-or-later.

 FileZilla featured as SourceForge's Project of the Month in November 2003.

+With the release of version 3.70.0 on 9 April 2026, FileZilla switched from GPL v2 to GPL v3.